 4 Funds may only be used for statutory purposes.
 The members do not receive any payments from the funds of the Association.
 No person may receive disproportionately high remuneration or reimbursement of expenses that are not related to the purpose of the association.

 5 The association is a member of World Sailing and the International Windsurfing Association (IWA).
 Membership in other international top sports associations is encouraged.

 1 The Association recognizes the following member types:

 a) Full membership is available - subject to payment of the annual membership fee – to each national associations regulating the activity of the class in that country.
-The IKA Board may request appropriate prrof for the jurisdiction of the requesting Member in the relevant country.
+The IKA Executive Committee may request appropriate proof for the jurisdiction of the requesting Member in the relevant country.

 b) Corporate Membership is - subject to payment of the annual membership fee - open to any manufacturer of kites, boards or other dedicated equipment manufacturers in the sport of kiteboarding